dat-2k2/JavaLabs/README-en.md

 This lab requires to write a program that helps overwrite an *existed* file with a text.
 ### Overwriting method
 The overwriting method open a file named *pathName*, then overwrite it by *buffer*.
 During execution it also needs to handle the case of nonexisted file.

-The method returns 0 if succeeds, otherwise 1 if the file doesn't exist, or else -1.

 ```
     public static int overwriteFile(String pathName, String buffer){